Getting Your Marketing Done: Top Tips to Get Results

 Next create action habits.
 What I mean by this is get into a regular routine of doing things which drive action.
 It's a bit like going to the gym first thing every morning so it becomes an ingrained habit.

-In my case, I find that if I review my project plans every Sunday night and transfer the key upcoming activities either to my schedule (if they're going to take more than about 30 mins) or to my To Do list – then it gets them prioritised and more likely to happen.
+In my case, I find that if I review my project plans every Monday morning and transfer the key upcoming activities either to my schedule (if they're going to take more than about 15 mins) or to my To-Do list – then it gets them prioritised and more likely to happen.
+I try to get every major activity actually scheduled so that it doesn't get pushed aside by busywork.

-Then every morning I review my schedule and To Do list and plan the day's activities.
+Then every morning I check my schedule and To-Do list and I'm off with a clear plan for the day.

 Doing this doesn't just help me get organised – it reminds me of all the important activities I have to do and puts a little hustle into my day.